Skip to content

 Step 5: Locate the Built ROM

 After the build process is complete, you should have a working zip file of the PixelOS ROM.
-You can find it at ./out/target/product/mojito/PixelOS_*.zip (replace mojito with the codename for your device).
+You can find it at ./out/target/product/xaga/PixelOS_*.zip (replace xaga with the codename for your device).

 You can flash this zip to your device using the appropriate tools, such as PixelOS Recovery or TWRP.